mwadman/openshift-lab/README.md

 Download your [OpenShift pull secret](https://console.redhat.com/openshift/install/pull-secret) and create the file pull-secret.json in the openshift directory of this repository (./openshift/pull-secret.json)

+## Configure Worker Node Count

+By default, this repository will deploy worker nodes alongside the master nodes.
+If preferred (or needed due to resource restrictions), these nodes can be removed from a deployment by:
+- Commenting lines 101-127 of `./Vagrantfile`, and;
+- Modifying the HAProxy configuration in `./inventory/host_vars/mirrorregistry/dnsmasq.yml` so that ports 80 and 443 are pointed at all master nodes.
+- Creating an Ansible variables file for `localhost` and setting `install_control_schedulable: true` (or changing this in `./roles/openshift_config/defaults/main.yml`).

 ## Mirror Registry VM Creation

 The below will create the Mirror Registry VM, which is required for Ansible preparation.